Bret Stephens

+Personal life

 He is married to Corinna da Fonseca-Wollheim, a New York Times music critic.
 They have three children, and live in New York City.
 He was previously married to Pamela Paul, the former editor of The New York Times Book Review.

 Journalism career

 Stephens began his career as an assistant editor at Commentary magazine in 1995–96.

-In 1998 he joined The Wall Street Journal as an op-ed editor.
+In 1998, he joined The Wall Street Journal as an op-ed editor.
 He later worked as an editorial writer for The Wall Street Journal Europe, in Brussels.
 Stephens edited the weekly "State of the Union" column on the European Union.
 In 2002, Stephens moved to Israel to become the editor-in-chief of The Jerusalem Post.
 He was 28 years old.
 Haaretz reported at the time that the appointment of Stephens, a non-Israeli, triggered some unease among senior Jerusalem Post management and staff.
-Stephens said that one of the reasons he left The Wall Street Journal for The Jerusalem Post was that he believed that Western media was getting Israel's story wrong.
-"I do not think Israel is the aggressor here", he said.
-"Insofar as getting the story right helps Israel, I guess you could say I'm trying to help Israel."
-Stephens led The Jerusalem Post during the worst years of the Palestinian campaign of suicide bombings against Israel and pointed the paper in a more neoconservative direction.
-In 2003, The Jerusalem Post named Deputy Secretary of Defense Paul Wolfowitz, an architect of the Iraq War, its Man of the Year.

 Stephens left The Jerusalem Post in 2004 and returned to The Wall Street Journal.
-In 2006, he took over the Journal's "Global View" column after George Melloan's retirement.
+In 2006, he took over the Journal's "Global View" column.
 In 2017, Stephens left the Journal, joined The New York Times as an opinion columnist, and began appearing as an on-air contributor to NBC News and MSNBC.
 In 2021, Stephens became editor-in-chief of SAPIR: A Journal of Jewish Conversations, published by Maimonides Fund.

 Awards and recognition

 In 2005, the World Economic Forum named Stephens a Young Global Leader.
 He won the 2008 Eric Breindel Award for Excellence in Opinion Journalism.
 In 2009, he was named deputy editorial page editor after Melanie Kirkpatrick's retirement.
 In 2010, Stephens won the Reason Foundation's Bastiat Prize.

 Stephens won the 2013 Pulitzer Prize for Commentary for "his incisive columns on American foreign policy and domestic politics, often enlivened by a contrarian twist."
 He is a national judge of the Livingston Award.
 In 2015, Stephens joined the Real-Time Academy of Short Form Arts & Sciences.
 The Real-Time Academy judges contestants for the Shorty Awards, which honor the best individuals and organizations on social media.

 Stephens has chaired two Pulitzer juries.
 In 2016, he chaired the one that awarded the Pulitzer Prize for International Reporting to Alyssa Rubin of The New York Times.
 In 2017, Stephens chaired the jury that awarded the Pulitzer Prize for Editorial Writing to Art Cullen of The Storm Lake Times.
+Stephens spoke at the University of Chicago's 2023 Class Day, during convocation weekend.
+His invitation provoked backlash from various student groups, including Students for Justice in Palestine, for his views about Israel.